microsoft/promptflow/docs/how-to-guides/quick-start.md

 And you can also check our [examples](https://github.com/microsoft/promptflow/tree/main/examples), especially:
 - [Getting Started with Prompt Flow](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/get-started/quickstart.ipynb): the notebook covering the python sdk experience for sample introduced in this doc.
-- [Tutorial: Chat with PDF](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/e2e-development/chat-with-pdf.md): go through an end-to-end tutorial on how to develop a chat application with prompt flow.
+- [Tutorial: Chat with PDF](https://github.com/microsoft/promptflow/blob/main/examples/tutorials/e2e-development/chat-with-pdf.md): An end-to-end tutorial on how to build a high quality chat application with prompt flow, including flow development and evaluation with metrics.